sftpgo/docs/docs/oidc.md

 OpenID Connect (OIDC) integration allows users and administrators to log in to the SFTPGo WebAdmin and WebClient interfaces using an external Identity Provider (IdP).
 SFTPGo maps IdP identities to SFTPGo accounts based on configurable claim fields.

-OIDC is configured per HTTP binding — you can have different IdP configurations on different ports if needed.
+OIDC can be configured from the [WebAdmin UI](#configuration-from-the-webadmin-ui), or per HTTP binding in the configuration file and through environment variables so that different ports serve different IdP configurations.
 All configuration parameters are documented in the [configuration reference](config-file.md#http-server).

 ## How it works